Tabla de Contenido

 Attach the back panel and sides of the cart with 1 1/4″ pocket screws.
 Because the top shelf doesn't leave much room to work with, go back to drive the pocket screws into the frame.

 Drilling pocket holes in angled pieces is always a challenge, but an easy solution.
 For 16 degree angled ends, fit with the angled end flat against the bottom plate.
-Drill 1 1/2″ pocket holes in those ends with the drill bit to a 1 1/2″ depth.
-For the 56 1/2 degree ends, fit the 2x2s vertically, so only the tip of the angle touches the bottom plate.
-Set the drill bit 3/4″ deep and drill a pocket hole in the longer side of the 2x2 so the drill bit doesn't reach over the end.
+Drill 1 1/2″ pocket holes in those ends with the drill bit to a depth of 1 1/2″.
+For 56 1/2 degree ends, fit the 2×2s vertically, so only the tip of the angle touches the bottom plate.
+Set the drill bit 3/4″ deep and drill a pocket hole in the longer side of the 2×2 so the drill bit does not reach over the end.

 Buy some 2″ wheels and place them in each corner of the bottom of the cart.
 Because the machine plate had a larger footprint than the corners, I tilted it to ensure each hole lined up with the wood for a screw to drive through.
 Secure with 1 1/4″ wood screws.